 How to make haggis spaghetti

-- Toss the diced carrot and swede into the boiling water for last 10 minutes then drain everything
+Add the diced-up carrot and swede into the boiling water for the last 10 minutes of cooking time.

-- Add the cooked swede and carrot and the cherry tomatoes and cook for 5 minutes
+Open up the cooked haggis and add this along with the cooked carrot and turnip plus the chopped cherry tomatoes and cook for a further 5 minutes.

 How many does this haggis spaghetti serve